 Power up for the game at Tampa Bay's best sports bars -- all a short walk from the arena.
 You'll find plenty of company at Hattrick's Tavern (the name alone tells you this is a hockey place) along with great food.
 When you're done, step across the street and take the free TECO Historic Streetcar to the stop in front of the arena.
 It's a straight shot to Thunder Alley from British pub-inspired Yeoman's Cask & Lion -- visiting fans will find this outdoor spot packed with Lightning blue.
 On the horizon: A block east of Amalie Arena, Sparkman Wharf will open this fall with nearly a dozen fantastic local restaurants, an amazing biergarten, and plenty of space to hang out outside.

 Expect a Miracle

 Tom Miracle, that is.
-He'll be driving the Zamboni, making sure both teams have a perfect surface to play on.
-He's been doing this job for years and knows a thing or two about keeping things smooth and beautiful.
-Without him, it would rough skating out there.
-Let him know you love his work.
+The late Amalie Arena Ice Operations manager, who died in 2019, spent decades making sure both teams have a perfect surface to play on.
+He dedicated his life to understanding the intricacies of ice and so he could keep things smooth and beautiful.
+Without him, it would have been rough skating out there.
+Let the Zamboni drivers know you appreciate their work.